 Additional Facts and Questions About Emergency Dentist Services

 5 Simple Steps to Handle a Knocked Out Tooth

 No one ever wants to have a tooth knocked out, but the reality is more than half of the United States population has experienced a missing tooth before.
 But just because having a missing tooth is common doesn’t mean the importance of getting it replaced immediately should be diminished.
-Most of the time there is nothing to worry about, especially when you have an emergency dentist in San Francisco available.
+Most of the time there is nothing to worry about, especially when you have an emergency dentist in the Embarcadero and San Francisco areas available.